mastrodim/multicast-delay/README.md

 `sudo ntpd -gq -d 1 0.us.pool.ntp.org 1.us.pool.ntp.org`
 `sudo service ntp start`

-## Capturing and saving the data packets.
+## Capturing and saving the data packets

 Now, we will move on to capture the data packets that are send from the sender (source1) to the receiver through its 4 interfaces.